+What is Usability Testing?
 Usability testing is an essential part of user centered design processes.
 It is necessary to evaluate prototypes: if designers made wrong assumptions or missed requirements, a usability test is likely to reveal them.
 Testing can be carried out in a usability lab, or on-site with a portable usability lab.

-Usability testing with Noldus tools
+Usability testing tools Noldus

 Capture the user experience with Viso